Improve Time of 3 Mile Run for Soccer in Less Than a Week

 Thank you for your question about running your 3 mile test.

-You have not given yourself a lot of time to improve... :) I'll provide you with a few ideas on how to approach the last week and the test itself:
+It's a challenging goal you need to meet and there is not a lot of time.
+Gaining 30 seconds in a week is massive.
+But it is not impossible.
+I'll provide you with a few ideas on how to approach the last week and the test itself:

 1. What to do in the week before your 3 mile test?